 Linear progression is the preferred approach of many coaches when it comes to training beginners.
 The method gained, even more, momentum over the last 4-5 years thanks to Mark Rippetoe and his book Starting Strength.

 However, is linear progression that good for beginners?

 The Good Side

 The best aspect of linear progression is that it’s simple and works.

-The good side of linear progression is that it’s simple and works, to a certain point.
-When you are a beginner who can barely squat the bar or deadlift 135 lbs – 62 kg, you don’t need fancy programming and periodization.
-You are still far away from your genetic potential and the weights you are lifting are not hard to recover from.
-That’s why there’s no need for deload phases and other advanced techniques.
-At that point just constantly adding weight to the bar seems to the trick just fine.
+When you are a beginner who can barely squat 95lbs or deadlift 135lbs, you don’t need fancy programming and periodization because you are far away from your genetic potential.
+Therefore, the weights that you are lifting do not require a long recovery.
+There’s no need for deload phases and other advanced techniques.